-- 1. The passageway and level service space are not required where the appliance can be serviced and removed through the required opening. - 2.
-Where the passageway is unobstructed...{remaining text unchanged}
+- 1. The passageway and level service space are not required where the appliance is capable of being serviced and removed through the required opening with the approval of the code official. - 2.
+Where the passageway is unobstructed and not less than 6 feet (1829 mm) high and 22 inches (559 mm) wide for its entire length, the passageway shall be not greater than 50 feet (15,250 mm) in length.

 (Reason: To provide a safe means of accessibility to appliances in attics and to allow for different types of construction limitations.
-Consistent with regional amendment to IFGC and IMC 306.3.)
+Consistent with regional amendment to IFGC 306.3 and IMC 306.3.)